autocrypt/protected-headers/draft-protected-headers.md

 The set of constructs and algorithms in this document has a previous working title of "Memory Hole", but that title is no longer used as different implementations gained experience in working with it.

-These ideas were tested and fine-tuned in part by the loose collaboration of MUA developers known as Autocrypt.
+These ideas were tested and fine-tuned in part by the loose collaboration of MUA developers known as {{Autocrypt}}.

 Additional feedback and useful guidance was contributed by attendees of the OpenPGP e-mail summit ({{OpenPGP-Email-Summit-2019}}).